yuphin/Lumen/README.md

  - A lightweight Vulkan abstraction layer from scratch
  - EXR output (F10)
  - On-the-fly RMSE computation
+ - SPIRV reflection
+ - Render graph support with experimental Vulkan features
+   - Automatic resource and synchronization management
+   - Binding inference based on shader reflection results
+   - Simple builder pattern

+ ### About experimental features
+ With the recently integrated render graph, Lumen uses some of the more experimental Vulkan features.
+These are namely,
+    - Templated push descriptors (may be problematic with AMD)
+    - Syncronization2 features (available from Vulkan 1.3)

 ## Showcase
 ##### Caustics Glass (VCM)